prooph/documentation/event-store-client/connecting-to-a-server.md

 | `createFromClusterSettings(ConnectionSettings $connectionSettings, ClusterSettings $clusterSettings)` | Connects to an Event Store HA cluster (see [Cluster Settings](#cluster-settings))                 |

 > [!NOTE]
 > The connection returned by these methods is inactive.
-Use the `connectAsync()` method to establish a connection with the server.
+Use the `connect()` method to establish a connection with the server.

 ## URIs